Active Learning of Model Discrepancy with Bayesian Experimental Design: Numerical Results

 In all numerical examples, the physics-based unknown parameters $\boldsymbol{\theta}_\mathcal{G}$ are the location $(\theta_x,\theta_y)$ of the source.
 The key motivations and conclusions of numerical results are summarized below: \begin{itemize} \item We first validate the performance of our approach in an example where the model error only exists as an incorrect value of the parameter $\theta_s$ set in the true source term of Eq.~\eqref{eq:true_source_term}, for which it is feasible to perform the full BED for the joint distribution of unknown parameters $\boldsymbol{\theta}_\mathcal{G}$ and $\theta_s$.
 The comparison of the estimated model error parameter to the full BED approach confirms the effectiveness of the proposed iterative approach of calibrating the model error.
 Detailed results can be found in Section~\ref{sec:Correct parametric error}. \item We study a more challenging example where the model error exists as an incorrect knowledge of the function form for the source term, and such a model discrepancy is characterized by a neural network, which leads to high-dimensional unknown parameters $\boldsymbol{\theta}_\text{NN}$.
 In practice, the joint distribution of $\boldsymbol{\theta}_\mathcal{G}$ and $\boldsymbol{\theta}_\text{NN}$ is high-dimensional and the full BED would become expensive or even infeasible in such a challenging setup.
 We demonstrate that the proposed iterative approach provides an efficient and robust correction of model discrepancy and leads to a less biased estimation of $\boldsymbol{\theta}_\mathcal{G}$.
-Detailed results can be found in Section~\ref{sec:Correct functional error}. \item We validated the performance of ensemble-based indicator for data informativeness in both of the aforementioned examples.
-The comparison of indicators computed from different datasets demonstrates that the indicator can effectively identify more informative data for correcting model discrepancy and serves as a much less expensive option to the full Bayesian approach.
-Detailed results can be found in both Section~\ref{sec:Correct parametric error} and Section~\ref{sec:Correct functional error}. \end{itemize}
+Detailed results can be found in Section~\ref{sec:Correct functional error}.